UN-OCHA/hpc-content-site/html/themes/custom/common_design_subtheme/components/gho-home-page/README.md

-Global Humanitarian Overview - Home Page Component
+HPC Content Module - Home Page Component
 ==================================================

 It's not a component, but better to load the styles conditionally than put them